20 October 2010--Suilven is glowing like a blacksmith's iron in the light of the rising sun as I sit down to breakfast at 8:30.

 are likely to be few, if any, other walkers on the trail.
 So on to Plan B.

 Actually, there wasn't any concrete Plan B until late yesterday afternoon, when I realized that I would have to give up sightseeing for the day and make tracks for Lochinver.
-There were some things I'd wanted to see around Durness, notably the beach at Balnakiel Bay, and I can use the day to backtrack.
-I'm having a sense of déjà vu--on my first trip to Scotland in 1998, I drove off the ferry from Orkney late in the day, foolishly passed through Bettyhill at dusk ("B&B £15" at the hotel), and traveled on through Tongue and Durness until I landed at the hotel at Rhiconich, feeling stupid to have driven through so much of Scotland's north in the dark.
+There were things I'd wanted to see around Durness, notably the beach at Balnakiel Bay, and I can use the day to backtrack.
+I'm having a sense of déjà vu--on my first trip to Scotland in 1998, I drove off the Orkney ferry late in the day, foolishly passed through Bettyhill at dusk ("B&B £15" at the hotel), and traveled on through Tongue and Durness until I landed at the hotel at Rhiconich, feeling stupid to have driven through so much of Scotland's north in the dark.
 So I went back, and ended up having a great day.
 Here I am again.

 I dither around town a bit, fueling up the Skoda (should have topped up in Wick, and knew it--it's 10p more per liter here) before heading out around 10:00.
 Turn south on the main road to go have a look at Ardvreck Castle on Loch Assynt.
 Ron and I passed by here in 2006, in dismal weather, and now a sleety squall hits as I approach; but the sky clears, and I get some nice shots.
 The snow-dusted mountains make a dramatic backdrop.
 Headed back north, I drive headlong into another squall, slush accumulating on the road as it rises past the junction for Lochinver.
 Fortunately, this does not last.